Gebr. Heinemann: History

 Since 2008, Gebr.
 Heinemann has branded some of its self-operated shops under the name "Heinemann Duty Free & Travel Value".
 As part of this initiative, a new logo was introduced at locations including Frankfurt, starting in 2009.
 That same year, Gunnar and Claus Heinemann received the Hamburg Founder's Award for Lifetime Achievement, as well as founding their first Asia-based subsidiary Heinemann Asia Pacific with headquarters in Singapore.
 On January 1, 2012, the company changed its legal form from a KG to an SE & Co.
 KG.
 In 2013, Gebr.
 Heinemann founded the subsidiary Heinemann Americas, based in Miami.
-2013 marked the year that the company expanded into the American market with Heinemann Americas, based in Miami.
-The following year, in 2014, a second logistics center was opened in Erlensee.

-In 2015, Gebr.
-Heinemann, in partnership with Unifree, secured the licence for the Istanbul New Airport.
-That same year, the company established a joint venture with Schiphol Airport Retail at Amsterdam Airport Schiphol.
-Additionally, the company was recognised with the German Retail Prize.

-In 2016, the company founded another joint venture with Duty Free International (DFI) from Malaysia.
-This partnership led to the opening of two duty-free shops: the world's largest duty free shop in Sydney, Australia and the world's largest arrival duty free shop in Oslo.

 In 2018, Max Heinemann became the company's fifth-generation CEO.

-Due to the COVID-19 pandemic since 2020 and the accompanying lockdowns, significantly fewer people traveled than before, resulting in less merchandise being purchased in airport shops.
-As a result, the company suffered the two worst years in its history.
+During the COVID-19 pandemic the company suffered the two worst years in its history.
 In 2020, it generated only 33% of the previous year's sales.
-Since 2022, the travel retail business has been recovering; due to long waiting times at the airports of the still not fully recovered travel business, airport passengers bought about 20% more than before the pandemic, which also benefited Gebr.
-Heinemann.

 In March 2020, Gebr.
 Heinemann established a wholly owned subsidiary, Gharage, with the purpose of investing in start-ups within the travel and retail industries.
-The company partnered with the media brand Highsnobiety in 2022, opening shops in Zurich Airport and Copenhagen Airport.
-Additionally, it expanded operations into Macau with its first shop within a hotel complex.